 “The processing of personal data should be designed to serve mankind.
 The right to the protection of personal data is not an absolute right; it must be considered in relation to its function in society and be balanced against other fundamental rights, in accordance with the principle of proportionality.”

-But do you know what’s more ludicrous than not understanding your rights?
+But what’s more ludicrous than not understanding your rights?
 Not understanding that the GDPR and all other privacy regulation were written for YOU!
 To protect YOU and YOUR loved ones, not to protect the businesses you work for!
 The number of articles on LinkedIn alone where people are complaining about how difficult/complicated it all is, how it’s impossible to comply, is ridiculous.
 Are you kidding me?!

 This is YOUR data it’s trying to protect, and it’s trying to protect it from the very organisations who segued our personal data into profit for the last few decades without a thought to the impact.
 It’s putting the power back into your hands, giving you the mechanisms to control who does what with your data.